 Common Questions People Ask About Putting Up a Baby for Adoption

-How will the adoptive family tell my child about me to my child as they grow?
+What will the adoptive family tell my child about me as they grow?

 There has been a lot of research about this and adoption today is about celebrating adoption and the beautiful adoption story from birth.
 Adopted children know who their birth parents are and know exactly how everyone came together voluntarily and out of love for the child.
 Adoptive parents talk honestly and openly with their child about their adoption journey.
 This helps the child to grow with a positive and strong sense of identity and self-esteem.